babushkaboy1/SportsPalAlphaFirebase1/FIRESTORE_RULES_FRIENDS_NOTIFICATIONS.md

       allow read: if isSignedIn() && (request.auth.uid in resource.data.participants);

-      // Only allow deleting the chat when the requester is the last remaining participant.
+      // Delete: only allowed when the requester is the sole remaining participant (last person leaving).
-      // This guarantees group chats persist until every user has left. allow delete: if isSignedIn() && (
+      // This guarantees group chats persist until everyone else has left and the final user exits. allow delete: if isSignedIn() && (
         (request.auth.uid in resource.data.participants) &&
         (